Is My VPN Working? Here's How to Check

 Another implication is that your privacy is at risk.
 When you use a public DNS server, your DNS queries are sent over the internet unencrypted.
 This means anyone who is monitoring your traffic can see what sites you're visiting.

-There are a few different ways to check for DNS leaks.
-The most basic is to go to a site such as DNSleaktest.com and run their tests.
+There are several different ways to check for DNS leaks.
+The most basic is to go to a site such as DNSleaktest.com and run its tests.
 This site will automatically detect any DNS leaks and display your public IP address and location if one is found.

 If your VPN has a DNS leak, you'll see your general location listed on a DNS leak test site.
 If it's not leaking, you should see the VPN server's location instead.